 HEALTHY PEOPLE COALITION

-The Healthy People Coalition is consists of members from twelve sectors of the community to address the problematic use of alcohol and illicit substances among minors and works to promote healthful behaviors.
+The Healthy People Coalition consists of members from twelve sectors of the community to address the problematic use of alcohol and illicit substances among minors and works to promote healthful behaviors.

 Too Good for Drugs and Violence curriculum by the Mendez Foundation is taught once a week during the After-School Program.
 The program introduced and develops social and emotional skills for making healthy choices, building positive friendships, communicating effectively, and resisting peer pressure.
 The program teaches five essential social and emotional learning skills, which research has linked with healthy development, academic success, and will reduce, postpone, or eliminate the problematic use of alcohol and illicit substances among minors: